Categorification of algebraic quantum field theories: Definition of 2AQFTs

 A $2$-morphism $\Gamma : \zeta \Rightarrow \kappa$ between two $1$-morphisms $\zeta,\kappa : \AAAA\to\BBBB$ in $\2AQFT(\ovr{\CC})$ is given by the following data: \begin{enumerate}[(1)] \item For each $c\in\CC$, a natural transformation

 \end{enumerate} These data are required to satisfy the axioms from Definition \ref{def:modification}. \end{rem}

 \begin{rem} Category-valued prefactorization algebras were studied before in the context of factorization homology of $2$-manifolds \cite{BZBJ,BZBJ2}.
 Our framework for 2AQFTs allows us to interpret the examples studied in these papers as $2$-dimensional topological AQFTs.
-This is achieved by considering the orthogonal category $\ovr{\Man_2}$ of $2$-dimensional (oriented or framed) manifolds, with orthogonality relation given by disjointness, and restricting to topological theories by considering locally constant prefactorization algebras. \end{rem}
+This is achieved by considering the orthogonal category $\ovr{\Man_2}$ of $2$-dimensional (oriented or framed) manifolds, with orthogonality relation given by disjointness, and restricting to topological theories by considering locally constant prefactorization algebras, i.e.\ prefactorization algebras that assign to every isotopy equivalence $f : M\to N$ in $\ovr{\Man_2}$ an equivalence $\AAAA(f) : \AAAA(M)\to \AAAA(N)$ in the $2$-category $\Pr_\bbK$. \end{rem}